batuhan6/API-project/README.md

 <br />

-User groups
+### User groups

-Two user groups are created and random user random users are assigned from the Django admin panel.
+Two user groups are created and random users are assigned from the Django admin panel.

 Manager